Lightlike and ideal tetrahedra: Lightlike and ideal tetrahedra

 \begin{proof} If $n_{ij}$ and $x_{kl}$ intersect, then $x_i,x_k,x_l$ lie on a common lightlike plane.
 Since $n_{ij}$ lies on the lightlike plane opposite $x_j$, the only edge geodesic containing $x_j$ which intersects $n_{ij}$ is $x_{ij}$, with the intersection point given by $x_i$.
 Furthermore, the edge geodesics $x_{kl}$ opposite to $x_j$ (that is, with $k,l\neq j$) intersect $n_{ij}$ at a single point.
 This is given by $x_i$, if $k=i$ or $l=i$.
 For $k,l\neq i$, the intersection point can be computed solving

 for $\theta_{ij}$ and $t_{kl}$, where $N_{ij}$ and $X_{kl}$ are given by \eqref{eq:nexpr}, \eqref{eq:nmat}, and \eqref{eq:xijsimple}, \eqref{eq:xijhelp}. \end{proof}

-Corollary \ref{cor:lightint} defines canonical projections of each vertex $x_i$ on any of its opposite edge geodesic $x_{kl}$, called {\em null projections} in the following.
-Given a vertex $x_i$ we define the point $\pi_{kl}(x_i)$ on the geodesic $x_{kl}$ as the unique intersection point between $x_{kl}$ and the lightlike geodesic $n_{ij}$, as shown in Figure \ref{fig:orthproj}.
+Corollary \ref{cor:lightint} defines canonical projections of each vertex $x_i$ on each of the geodesics $x_{kl}$ containing its opposite edge $e_{kl}$.
+We will call these \emph{null projections} in the following.
+Thus, given a vertex $x_i$, we define the point $\pi_{kl}(x_i)$ on the geodesic $x_{kl}$ as the unique intersection point between $x_{kl}$ and the lightlike geodesic $n_{ij}$, as shown in Figure \ref{fig:orthproj}.
+It should be emphasized that $\pi_{kl}(x_i)$ may lie outside of the corresponding edge $e_{kl}$.

-Each edge geodesic $x_{kl}$ contains exactly two such projections, namely $\pi_{kl}(x_i)$ and $\pi_{kl}(x_j)$ for the two vertices $x_i$ and $x_j$ opposite $x_{kl}$.
+Each geodesic $x_{kl}$ contains exactly two such projections, namely $\pi_{kl}(x_i)$ and $\pi_{kl}(x_j)$ for the two vertices $x_i$ and $x_j$ opposite $x_{kl}$.
 For each edge geodesic $x_{ij}$, this defines two geodesic planes that intersect in $x_{ij}$, the planes through $x_i,x_j,\pi_{kl}(x_i)$ and through $x_i,x_j,\pi_{kl}(x_j)$, as shown in Figure \ref{fig:intplanes}.
 We call them the {\em internal planes} of the lightlike tetrahedron at the edge $e_{ij}$.
 The angles between these planes are given by the ratios of the generalized sine functions of the edge lengths.

-\begin{proposition} Let $\Theta$ be a lightlike tetrahedron in $\X_\Lambda$ with vertices $x_i$ as in Proposition \ref{prop:ltetrahedron}.
+\begin{proposition} Let $L$ be a lightlike tetrahedron in $\X_\Lambda$ with vertices $x_i$ as in Proposition \ref{prop:ltetrahedron}.
 Then the Lorentzian angle $\varphi_{ij}$ between the internal planes at the edge $e_{ij}$ is given by

 where $|z_{ij}|=|z_{ji}|$ and

 \end{proposition}